UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/view-and-edit-modes.md

 ---

-> The NeoApps.AI offers powerful functionalities through view and edit modes, allowing users to display data and make updates to existing records.
+> The [NeoApps.ai](https://neoapps.ai/) offers powerful functionalities through view and edit modes, allowing users to display data and make updates to existing records.
 This guide covers setting up these modes for your application components.

 ### Configuring View Mode